 - Offscreen Teleportation: Literally pops up from the ground in front of two random peons when being talked about.

 - Paranoia Fuel: Invoked.
-Tries to invoke this on Herbert with relative success and is indirectly responsible for Sakura's paranoia.
+Tries to invoke this on Lucius with relative success and is indirectly responsible for Sakura's paranoia.
 This is also how he managed to get Lyuri completely under his control.

 - Rule of Cool: He invokes this, preferring to make things in flashy ways instead of just doing them in a more sensible way.